 In the late 1970s, a group of Hindu friends were lamenting the lack of a Hindu temple in Atlanta.
 Over the next ten years, they gathered supporters, land, and funds, to build one of the world’s largest Hindu temples, and the largest Hindu temple outside of India.
 Incorporated by the State of Georgia in 1984, the Hindu Temple of Atlanta moved to its current home in 1990.

 The architecture of Hindu temples is said to mirror the body: the sanctuary is the head and the lower limbs are the outer gate.
-The Atlanta Temple was built entirely by hand from Turkish limestone, Italian marble and Indian pink sandstone and after the original masonry was finished, sculptors from India came to engrave the facade by hand.
-The sculpting took nearly three years and was completed in 1996.
+The Atlanta Temple was built entirely in the traditional Indian style and is frequented by followers of Hinduism in the Greater Atlanta area.
+After the original masonry was finished, sculptors from India came to engrave the facade.
+The temple itself opened in 1990, with all the deities becoming consecrated by 1992.